AnyLog-co/documentation/secure network.md

 id sign !assignment where key = root_keys and password = abc

 json !assignment
-blockchain insert where policy = !assignment and local = true  and master = !master_node
+blockchain insert where policy = !assignment and local = true  and master = !ledger_conn
 ```

 Notes: